Understanding Optimal Feature Transfer via a Fine-Grained Bias-Variance Analysis: Downstream-Optimal Feature Transfer

-We include RP approach as a baseline, and it is expected to underperform when the available downstream data $n$ are limited.
-It is only optimal when $n\gg p$, where no dimension reduction is necessary

-\begin{definition}[Oracle-featurization predictor (OFP).]
-The oracle-featurization predictor is the predictor $\hat{y}$ defined in \Cref{Downstream} with $\Bhat=\Bstar$, i.e. the ground-truth featurization, and with $(\lambda, \lambdaa, \lambdab)$ set optimally. \end{definition}

-When $\Bstar$ is low-rank and the downstream data are limited (i.e. $\qtrue\ll n<p$), the ground-truth featurization can markedly increase performance by leveraging the shared representation.
-Counterintuitively, the OFP is not necessarily optimal.
-An example is when ${\alphastar}$ is higher dimensional compared to ${\st}$, i.e. $q>p$.
-Then estimating ${\alphastar}$ first using $\hat{\alphabf} $ in Eq.~\eqref{feat} may incur larger risk than directly estimating ${\st}$.
-Clearly, this example is outside the scope normally considered by transfer learning, since there is no shared low-dimensional structure.
-A more important reason the OFP is suboptimal is that it ignores the distribution of the covariates.
-Ideally, we would exploit structure in both $\Bstar$ and $\Sigmabf$ when choosing $\Bhat$.
-But, this is typically impossible either because the downstream task are not known at the time of pretraining or because the upstream-downstream procedure is not end-to-end differentiable.
-However, if we further assume that the task-specific paramter $\alphastar$ are distributed i.i.d. from a prior $P_{\alphastar}$ with zero mean and covariance $q^{-1}\Sigmabf_{\alphastar} \in \R^{q\times q}$, our theoretical results from \Cref{section:EA} give us an analytic expression for the asymptotic behavior of downstream risk averaged across potential downstream tasks $R^{\mathsf{avg}} := \E_{\alphastar} R$:
+Setting the feature matrix to the ground truth, i.e., \(\Bhat = \Bstar\), is not necessarily optimal.
+Intuitively, the optimal \(\Bhat\) should account for both the distribution of covariates and the characteristics of the downstream task.
+A principled approach to selecting \(\Bhat\) would be to directly minimize the downstream risk.
+However, this is often impractical, either because downstream tasks are unknown at the time of pretraining or because the upstream-downstream process is not end-to-end differentiable.
+However, if we further assume that the task-specific parameter $\alphastar$ are distributed i.i.d. from a prior $P_{\alphastar}$ with zero mean and covariance $q^{-1}\Sigmabf_{\alphastar} \in \R^{q\times q}$, our theoretical results from \Cref{sec_risk_results} give us an analytic expression for the asymptotic behavior of downstream risk averaged across potential downstream tasks $R^{\mathsf{avg}} := \E_{\alphastar} R$:

 where

 Note that \eqref{avgg} captures typical downstream risk averaged across the tasks while requiring no downstream datasets.
 We also observe the expectation is free of unknown quantities at the pretraining stage (if we assume $\Sigmabf_{\alphastar}$ is also known\footnote{If not, a practical approach is to use a non-informative prior, $\Sigmabf_{\alphastar}=\mathfrak{c}\cdot\Ibf_q$ for some $\mathfrak{c}>0$.}) and is end-to-end differentiable.
 Motivated by these, we define the following predictor.